RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

     ④ Notifying Waiting Instructions
       When the requested data becomes ready, the waiting instructions are notified, allowing them to resume execution.

+#### E. Committing State
+  Commit or the Retire phase

+  -> effects of the instruction are allowed to modify the logical process state